matvop/FavIt/proposal.md

 # PyCamZ

 ## Functionality:
-    The PyCamZ web-app will provide user with a secure web interface access add, remove, monitor public or private network/IP camera(s).
+    The PyCamZ web-app will provide user with a secure web interface to access, add, remove, monitor public or private network/IP camera(s).
 Will include the ability to take snapshots at a specified interval for a specified duration and then combine the images into a time-lapse video upon completion.
+User can choose to playback in browser and/or download.

 ## Technical Components:
 + Database(s)